maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_2_Draft_a_Program_Proposal.md

 1. Enter the following prompt into the prompt field:

     ```text
-    Based on the research in [Link to Copilot Research.docx], draft a comprehensive proposal for this new giving campaign.
+    Based on the research in [Link to Copilot Research.docx], draft a comprehensive proposal for this new Giving Campaign.
 The proposal should include a summary of the campaign’s objective, a detailed breakdown of expected outcomes, key strategies for success, and potential challenges.
 Ensure the proposal is well-structured and clearly formatted to support decision-making and stakeholder alignment.
     ```

 1. Select **Generate**.
 At this point, Copilot in Word extracts the information from your research document and drafts the proposal.